mikemaccana/devils_pie/README.md

 Just open the Chrome Developer Tools, open the JS console, and paste the contents of devils_pie.js, then press enter.

-You'll see the script filling otu the typing test, without touching the keyboard.
+You'll see the script filling out the typing test, without touching the keyboard.

 ## License